Eric Branstad: Political activities

+George W. Bush 2004 presidential campaign

 Branstad was named field director for the George W. Bush 2004 presidential campaign.

+Lobbying activities

 Following the Bush 2004 campaign, Branstad was named Deputy Finance Director of the Republican Party of Iowa.
 He subsequently spent two years as an Account Manager with the Lincoln Strategies Group (a firm co-founded by Charles W. Larson Jr., the son of a political appointee by Branstad's father) and the Development Director for Iowans for Tax Relief.
 In 2011, he co-founded the Des Moines-based consulting firm, Matchpoint Strategies.

 Branstad is a longtime lobbyist for the ethanol and biofuels industries.
 He was state director for America's Renewable Future, a pro-ethanol group opposed to the candidacy of Ted Cruz in the 2016 Republican Party presidential primaries due to Cruz's position on the Renewable Fuel Standard, a mandate that "requires corn-based ethanol and other biofuels be blended with gasoline."
 On January 9, 2016, Branstad's father Governor Terry Branstad called for Ted Cruz's defeat due to Cruz's rejection of ethanol subsidies.
 On the night of the 2016 Iowa Republican presidential caucuses, Branstad publicly spoke on Donald Trump's behalf at a middle school in Des Moines.
 After Cruz won the 2016 Iowa Republican presidential caucuses, the elder Branstad accused Cruz of underhanded tactics.

+In February 2018, Branstad was announced as the head of Mercury Public Affairs LLC (a subsidiary of the Omnicom Group) new office in Des Moines, Iowa.

+Donald Trump 2016 presidential campaign

 In March 2016, Branstad tweeted in defense of Donald Trump for mocking the appearance of Ted Cruz's wife, Heidi.

 In June 2016, Branstad was named Iowa state director for Trump 2016.
 After Trump won the 2016 presidential election, Branstad served as a liaison to governors in Trump's inaugural committee.
 After Trump took office, Branstad was appointed senior White House adviser to the Commerce Department.

-In February 2018, Branstad was announced as the head of Mercury Public Affairs LLC (a subsidiary of the Omnicom Group) new office in Des Moines, Iowa.
+Donald Trump 2020 presidential campaign

 Branstad was a senior advisor to Trump Victory 2020, the joint fundraising committee between the Trump 2020 campaign and the Republican National Committee.

+Donald Trump 2024 presidential campaign

 In August 2021, Branstad was hired by Trump's Save America PAC, fueling speculations that Trump may run again in 2024.

 In January 2023, Branstad was hired by Trump 2024 presidential campaign.

+Controversies

+Proposed nuclear technology sharing with Saudi Arabia

 While working at the Department of Commerce, Branstad became entangled in a controversy involving Rick Gates and Tom Barrack.
 Barrack was pitching a proposal to share nuclear technology with Saudi Arabia and asked Gates to ask Branstad to facilitate a meeting about this proposal with Commerce Secretary, Wilbur Ross.
 The House Oversight Committee later found that Barrack stood to profit from this proposal.

+Defense contract with Romania

+In 2017, Republican fundraiser Elliot Broidy entered into a defense contract with Romania, but needed the endorsement of the Commerce Department.
+Rick Gates asked Branstad to pass along the request to Commerce Department staff and an endorsement was granted.